"Big Bang Theory" actress Kate Micucci says she had surgery for lung cancer despite never smoking a cigarette

 Lung cancer can be treated in a number of ways, including chemotherapy, radiation therapy and targeted therapy that uses drugs to block the spread of cancer cells.
 Surgery may also be used to cut out cancer tissue.

-Micucci, who is also a singer and visual artist, said in her video that she can't wait to paint again and expects to get back to it soon.
+Micucci, who grew up in Nazareth, Pennsylvania, is also a singer and visual artist.
+She said in her video that she can't wait to paint again and expects to get back to it soon.

 for more features.